SofianHamiti/MobileSubscriptions/README.md

 # MobileSubscriptions
-A simple Shiny App as an example https://sofianhamiti.shinyapps.io/google
+A simple Shiny App as an example:

+https://sofianhamiti.shinyapps.io/google